Property inspections and reports

-If the test result demonstrates the property is affected, owners of premises built before 1980 may be eligiblle for inclusion into the NSW Government's Voluntary Purchase and Demolition Program.
-For more information on the Program, visit the Loose-fill asbestos insulation section of the Fair Trading website.
+If the test results demonstrates the property is affected, owners of premises built before 1980 may be eligible for inclusion into the NSW Government's Voluntary Purchase and Demolition Program.

-If you are dissatisfied with any aspect of the report or your dealings with a consultant, try to resolve the problem with them first.
+If you are not satisfied with any aspect of the report or your dealings with a consultant, try to resolve the problem with them first.
 If they are members of an industry association, you may be able to get access to a free complaint handling service.

 When using a builder or tradesperson for work where the value is over $5,000 the builder or tradesperson must:

 - be licensed with NSW Fair Trading for the work they are doing